wolfSSL/wolfssl/IDE/WIN10/README.txt

 FIPS library code and constant data and compares it with a known value in the code.

-The Randomized Base Address setting needs to be disabled on the 32-bit builds but can be enabled on the 64-bit builds.
-In the 32-bit mode the addresses being different throws off the in-core memory calculation.
-It looks like in 64-bit mode the library uses all offsets, so the core hash calculation is the same every time.
+The Randomized Base Address setting needs to be disabled on all builds as the feature throws off the in-core memory calculation causing the test to fail.

 The "verifyCore" check value in the source fips_test.c needs to be updated when building the code.
 The POS performs this check and the default failure callback